Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The jump ensemble method

 We begin by advocating the need for a new approach by examining the $k$-curve closeness example.
 We will explain why the upper bound Theorem~\ref{t.airynt} may be expected to be harder to prove than the lower bound Theorem~\ref{t.airynt.lb}.
 This discussion will motivate the need for some of the apparatus of the jump ensemble method that we will specify later in Section~\ref{s.jumpensemblemethod}.

 We may try to use missing closed middle reconstruction and the Wiener candidate~$\wien$, constructed under $\PP_\mc{F}$, in order to prove upper bounds on probabilities of events expressed in terms of the ensemble $\mc{L}_n$.
 Suppose that we set the reconstruction parameters $\eln$, $\gfl$ and $\gfr$ equal to $1$, $-1$ and $1$, as we did when we proved Theorem~\ref{t.airynt.lb} (and for that matter Theorem~\ref{t.aestimate}).
-Recall that, under $\PP_\mc{F}$, the conditional distribution of $\mc{L}_n:\intint{k} \times [-1,1] \to \R$ is given by the conditional law of the candidate ensemble $\wien:\intint{k} \times [-1,1] \to \R$ given that $M_{1,k+1}^{[-2,2]}(\wien) = 1$.
+Recall that, under~$\PP_\mc{F}$, the conditional distribution of $\mc{L}_n:\intint{k} \times [-1,1] \to \R$ is given by the conditional law of the candidate ensemble $\wien:\intint{k} \times [-1,1] \to \R$ given that $M_{1,k+1}^{[-2,2]}(\wien) = 1$.

 The Wiener candidate is by its definition essentially a system of independent Brownian motions.
 In proving either the lower bound Theorem~\ref{t.airynt.lb} or the upper bound Theorem~\ref{t.airynt}, we seek to transmit information about the $k$-curve closeness probability for independent Brownian motions in Proposition~\ref{p.expsimple} to learn something comparable about the ensemble~$\mc{L}_n$.
-Conditioning as we do on the data specifying~$\mc{F}$, this transfer is a matter of specifying a reasonably probable {\em favourable} $\mc{F}$-measurable event~$F$ with the property that under the law $\PP_{\mc{F}}$ for a choice of $\mc{F}$-data causing the occurrence of~$F$, the conditional probability that $M_{1,k+1}^{[-2,2]}(\wien) = 1$ is itself quite probable.
+Conditioning as we do on the data specifying~$\mc{F}$, this transfer is a matter of specifying a reasonably probable {\em favourable} $\mc{F}$-measurable event~$F$ with the property that under the law $\PP_{\mc{F}}$ for a choice of $\mc{F}$-data causing the occurrence of~$F$, the conditional probability that $M_{1,k+1}^{[-2,2]}(\wien) = 1$ is itself quite high.

-Of course, we saw this this idea in the preceding section, where we took the event $F$ to be $F_t$: this event is after all $\mc{F}$-measurable, and has a positive probability, uniformly in the parameter $n$, while Lemma~\ref{l.bcgood} records a lower bound on the conditional probability in question.
+Of course, we saw this idea late in the preceding chapter, where we took the event $F$ to be $F_t$: this event is after all $\mc{F}$-measurable, and has a positive probability, uniformly in the parameter $n$, while Lemma~\ref{l.bcgood} records a lower bound on the conditional probability in question.

 As we consider applying this approach to prove the upper bound, it is clear that it must be carried out in a more exacting way.
 From the form of Theorem~\ref{t.airynt}(1), it is apparent that we must specify a favourable event $F$ in terms of $\mc{F}$-data whose complement has a superpolynomial decay in $\e \searrow 0$ (or anyway a decay as fast as $\e^{k^2 - 1}$).
 This event specified, we must then argue that, under the associated $\PP_\mc{F}$ law, the condition $M_{1,k+1}^{[-2\eln,2\eln]}(\wien) = 1$ is met with at least a subpolynomially decaying $\e^{o(1)}$ probability as $\e \searrow 0$.
 If this scenario can be realized, then the probability of the putatively rare event $\close\big(\mc{L}_n,0,\e \big)$ may be gauged as follows: